 - Salad of choice – romaine lettuce, tomatoes, cucumber, radish, lemon slices etc.

 - Combine all tzatziki ingredients in a mixing bowl, cover and chill for at least 1 hour.

 - While the tzatziki is chilling, preheat oven to 190°C (375°F).

 - Blend falafel ingredients in food processor or blender to create “dough.”
 Try not to over blend as this will make the dough sticky and hard to shape.

 - Lightly coat baking sheet with grape seed oil.

 - Place falafel balls on to baking sheet and place in over for 10 minutes.

 - Remove from oven and flip and bake for an additional 10 minutes.

-- Once falafel are done baking, allow to cool while you plate up the salads.
+- Once the falafels are done baking, allow to cool while you plate up the salads.

-- Add cooled falafel to salad, add a generous dollop of tzatziki and enjoy!
+- Add the cooled falafels to your salad, add a generous dollop of tzatziki and enjoy!